Date: Sep 17th 2024

 When a JMMC application starts, it will try to connect to an existing hub or start a new internal hub.

-The running hub is indicated by the science target system tray icon that provides following actions:
+The running hub is indicated by the system tray icon that provides following actions:

 Anyway when the JMMC application is started, it will be ready to communicate with other JMMC (and VO) applications.